 It is raining outside!
 And it is cold and gloomy.
-We have our wood stove going full blast and I am thinking a nice beef stew would be perfect for dinner tonight!
+We have our wood stove going full blast, and I think a nice beef stew would be perfect for dinner tonight!

 - 1 teaspoon kosher salt